MimocaShelf/PantryTracker/README.md

 1. Download the project folder
 2. Open.....
+3. Install all dependencies using `npm install`
-3. Run the server using `npm ....`
+4. Run the server using `npm ....`
-4. Run the project using `npm run dev..`
+5. Run the project using `npm run dev..`
-5. Click on the provided link in terminal or use `http://localhost:5173/`
+6. Click on the provided link in terminal or use `http://localhost:5173/`

 > Admin Details